apache/iotdb/docs/UserGuide/Concept/Encoding.md

 * GORILLA

-GORILLA encoding is more suitable for floating-point sequence with similar values and is not recommended for sequence data with large fluctuations.
+GORILLA encoding is lossless.
+It is more suitable for numerical sequence with similar values and is not recommended for sequence data with large fluctuations.

+Currently, there are two versions of GORILLA encoding implementation, it is recommended to use the latest version (`GORILLA_V2`).

+When using Java Session API to create a GORILLA-encoded sequence, you need to explicitly specify the encoding method as `GORILLA_V2`.
+When using the other methods to create a GORILLA-encoded sequence, you only need to specify the encoding method as `GORILLA`, and the engine will automatically select the latest version of Gorilla encoding to create the sequence.

+Usage restrictions: When using GORILLA to encode INT32 data, you need to ensure that there is no data point with the value `Integer.MIN_VALUE` in the sequence.
+When using GORILLA to encode INT64 data, you need to ensure that there is no data point with the value `Long.MIN_VALUE` in the sequence.

 * REGULAR